Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

   v266[1]
   );
 ```
-into the function, the flagdle_game is passed alongside with the read input and its length as the v266 is of type `*string`, and strings in go are represented as a pointer to the string and its length, so v266[1] is the length.
+`flagdle_game` is passed into this function, alongside with the read input and its length as the v266 is of type `string`, and strings in go are represented as a pointer to the data and its length, so v266[1] is the length.
-Looking into the function, we see that the length is compared agains another filed in the `FlagdleGame` struct.
+Looking into the function, we see that the length is compared against another field in the `FlagdleGame` struct.
 ```c
 if ( flagdle_game[11] != a3 )
 {